mostafa-meerzad/automated-testing/Notes.md

 for testing **express** apps we use `supertest` package that allows us to make http requests to our server while testing:

-**Note**: try to follow this patter for organizing the test-suites when it comes to integration tests specially testing endpoints:
+**Note**: try to follow this pattern for organizing the test-suites when it comes to integration tests specially testing endpoints:

 ```js
 describe("the/route", () => {